syncfusion-content/blazor-docs/blazor/maps/navigation-line.md

+---
+layout: post
+title: Navigation Line in Blazor Maps Component | Syncfusion
+description: Learn about Navigation Line in Blazor Maps component of Syncfusion, and more details.
+platform: Blazor
+control: Maps
+documentation: ug
+---

 # Navigation Lines

 Navigation lines are used to denote the path between the two locations.
 We can use this feature as flight or train or sea routes.